 (i) the service must be provided to children with emotional disturbance or adults with mental illness;

-(ii) the services must be based on an individual treatment plan or individual community support plan as defined in the Comprehensive Mental Health Act; and
+(ii) the services must be based on an individual treatment plan or individual assessment summary as defined in the Comprehensive Mental Health Act; and

 (iii) the services must be supervised by a mental health professional and provided by staff who meet the staff qualifications defined in sections 256B.0943, subdivision 7, and 256B.0623, subdivision 5.